 Some manufactures don’t offer dimmable constant current LED drivers, if you’re looking for one and are not sure if it will work you need to follow these three rules:

-B. Make sure the wattage of the driver is higher than the total wattage of LED lights that are connected to it.
+B. Make sure the wattage of the driver is higher than the total wattage of the LED lights that are connected to it.

 C. Check that the voltage is correct.
 Constant current LED drivers have really strange voltage outputs, some have very wide ranges like 2-52 volts but some are very specific.
-If you’re connecting multiple lights to one driver you need to add up the required voltages and make sure they are within the range of the driver.
+If you’re connecting multiple lights to one driver you need to add up the required voltages of each and make sure they are within the range of the driver.
 If in doubt please contact us for advice.

 This depends where it’s being mounted.
 Most electrical products like LED drivers have an IP rating which stands for International Protection.
 This is an indication of a products resistance to dust and water, the first digit is for its resistance to dust and the second is for its resistance to water.
 Something with an IP65 rating is water and dust resistant but not resistant enough to be placed under water.
 For under water installations you’ll need an IP68 rated product.